unixorn/awesome-zsh-plugins/README.md

 A plugin manager for ZSH doesn't have to be complicated to be powerful.
 PZ doesn't try to be clever when it can be smart.
 PZ is a full featured, fast, and easy to understand plugin manager encapsulated in a single file with about 200 lines of clean ZSH.

-PZ does just enough to manage your ZSH plugins really well, and then gets out of your way.
+PZ does just enough to manage your Zsh plugins really well, and then gets out of your way.
+And it's unit tested too to make sure it works as expected!
 ### [sheldon](https://github.com/rossmacarthur/sheldon)

 A fast, configurable, shell plugin manager.